I'm a cancer researcher

 Thanks to advances in medical research, more people with cancer are being successfully treated.
 But with over 200 different types of cancer, there is still work to be done.

-In 2016, we've allocated $4 million to local cancer research.
+In 2019, we've allocated over $3 million to local cancer research.
 Research has and will continue our progress in the fight against cancer, and we're proud to be one of the largest independant funders of cancer research in the state, funding research on all aspects of cancer, including prevention, detection and treatment, as well as understanding and improving the emotional and social impact of cancer.
 We also coordinate several events and courses for the local research community throughout the year.

 Cancer research funding in WA